Comcast Email Issues

 To combat this, many ISPs have been blocking the use of Port 25 which allows for an unsecured connection to the ISP’s SMTP (i.e. out-going) email server.
 It would appear that Comcast is no longer supporting the use of Port 26 as a workaround for sending email through your domain-based email server using a third-party application such as Outlook or Thunderbird.
 We cannot confirm this as of yet, however the Comcast/XFinity website does clearly recommend the use of Port 587.

 Port 587 forces the use of a SSL/TSL (i.e. secure) connection in order to send any email.
 That means if you are a Comcast customer, you must change your settings to use Port 587 and use your XFinity username and password in order to send email using Outlook, etc.

 How to fix the Comcast Email Issues

 Unfortunately, not all web hosting providers support the use of Port 587 for POP3 email accounts, so you have basically these choices:

 - Switch to IMAP (if its supported)

 - Fire Comcast and/or your current web hosting provider

 - Resort to snail-mail

-Fortunately however for RVHWD business web hosting customers, POP3 and IMAP are both supported as well as using Port 587 with authentication via your ISP.
+Fortunately however for our business web hosting customers, POP3 and IMAP are both supported as well as using Port 587 with authentication via your ISP.